PillowFishSticks/Kassie-MS4/TESTING.md

 1. **Leave a review on a product so that I can inform other shoppers about whether it was a good purchase or not.**
     - Users can leave a review using the "Write a review" tab at the bottom of each product page
     - This feature is only available to logged in users, and if a user is not logged in they will be prompted to either log in or sign up.
-    - Upon submission of the review form, the item page will reload and the user will be able to see their review in the reviews tab.
+    - Upon submission of the review form, the product page will reload and the user will be able to see their review in the reviews tab.
     - Users are also able to edit and delete their reviews once written.

 1. **For all information and images to be laid out in a clear and easy to understand way, on whatever size screen I am viewing the website on.**